cytog3n/sts-hungary/README.md

 Status:

 - achievements.json -- done by Cyto
-- blights.json
+- blights.json -- done by Cyto
 - cards.json -- started by Cyto
-- characters.json - translated by Spartalos based on SlendyProject work
+- characters.json - translated by Spartalos based on SlendyProject work, updated by Cyto
-- credits.json
+- credits.json -- started by Cyto
 - events.json -- started by Z
 - keywords.json - translated by Spartalos
-- monsters.json - translated by baliame
+- monsters.json - translated by baliame, updated by Cyto
 - orbs.json -- done by Cyto
 - potions.json -- done by Cyto
 - powers.json -- done by Spartalos
 - relics.json -- done by Cyto
-- score_bonuses.json
+- score_bonuses.json -- done by Cyto
-- tutorials.json
+- tutorials.json -- done by Cyto
-- ui.json - translated by Spartalos
+- ui.json - translated by Spartalos, updated by Cyto

 Need revision because of the updates: powers.